Improving Food Resiliency and Food Insecurity in Juneau County

 Dustin Ladd

-Juneau County plans to partner with local producers to combat food insecurity in the region.
-The Improving Food Resiliency and Food Insecurity in Juneau County project seeks to distribute food through home-delivered meals, pop-up community events, and micro-Community Sustained Agriculture (CSAs) featuring value-added items like honey, syrup, and jams.
-The micro-CSAs will vary seasonally based on available produce.
+Juneau County partnered with local producers to combat food insecurity in the region.
+The Improving Food Resiliency and Food Insecurity in Juneau County project distributed food through home-delivered meals, pop-up community events, and micro-Community Sustained Agriculture (CSAs) featuring value-added items like honey, syrup, and jams.
+The micro-CSAs varied seasonally based on available produce.

-Facing health challenges, with a 37% adult obesity rate, and limited grocery stores, Juneau County aims to address food deserts and associated chronic health issues.
-The project adopts micro-CSAs to navigate rural challenges, tracking distributions through surveys and evaluations to ensure participant satisfaction and improve the local food system.
-Cooking demonstrations, both in-person and online, will contribute to community engagement and capture success stories, enhancing the project's holistic approach to promoting fresh and healthy foods while addressing underlying health disparities.
+Facing health challenges, with a 37% adult obesity rate, and limited grocery stores, Juneau County aimed to address food deserts and associated chronic health issues.
+The project adopted micro-CSAs to navigate rural challenges, tracking distributions through surveys and evaluations to ensure participant satisfaction and improve the local food system.
+Cooking demonstrations, both in-person and online, contributed to community engagement and captured success stories, enhancing the project's holistic approach to promoting fresh and healthy foods while addressing underlying health disparities.

 PARTNERS